Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Background and Related Work

-A threat model based on the insertion of Hardware Trojans (HTs) in network links is addressed in ~\cite{yu2013exploiting, boraten2016mitigation}. \citeauthor{yu2013exploiting} \cite{yu2013exploiting} show that the Trojans can be inserted in boundary links and center links that can do bit flips in the header packet that can lead to deadlock, livelock, and packet loss. ~\citeauthor{boraten2016mitigation}~\cite{boraten2016mitigation} discuss the denial of service (DoS) attacks that can be launched by malicious links.
-This specific Trojan performs packet injection faults at the links, triggering re-transmissions from the error-correcting mechanism. \cite{ahmed2021can} introduce the Remote Access Hardware Trojan (RAHT) concept, where a simple HT in NoC can leak sensitive information to an external adversary who can launch complex traffic analysis attacks.
+A threat model based on the insertion of Hardware Trojans (HTs) in network links is addressed in ~\cite{yu2013exploiting, boraten2016mitigation}. \citeauthor{yu2013exploiting} \cite{yu2013exploiting} show that the Trojans can be inserted in boundary links and center links that can do bit flips in the header packet that can lead to deadlock, livelock, and packet loss. ~\citeauthor{boraten2016mitigation}~\cite{boraten2016mitigation} discuss the DoS attacks that can be launched by malicious links.
+This specific Trojan performs packet injection faults at the links, triggering re-transmissions from the error-correcting mechanism. \citeauthor{ahmed2021can}~\cite{ahmed2021can} introduce the concept of Remote Access Hardware Trojan (RAHT), where a simple HT in NoC can leak sensitive information to an external adversary who can launch complex traffic analysis attacks.
 These RAHTs are hard to detect due to negligible area, power, and timing footprint.
-Our proposed attack also assumes malicious links at the points of data collection. ~\cite{ahmed2021can,dhavlle2023defense} uses a similar threat model that can reverse engineer applications through traffic analysis.
+Recent efforts~\cite{ahmed2020defense,dhavlle2023defense} utilize a similar threat model that can reverse engineer applications through traffic analysis attacks.
+A threat model where an HT in NoC collaborates with a colluding application is used to launch multitudes of attacks in the NoC literature~\cite{charles2020lightweight,raparti2019lightweight,hussain2018eetd,jyv2018run,sepulveda2017towards,boraten2016packet}.
+Our proposed attack assumes malicious boundary links as the points of data collection that gets remote access to external adversary through a colluding application.

 ML-based techniques have been used to detect and mitigate attacks on NoCs in \cite{sudusinghe2021denial, wang2020tsa, sinha2021sniffer}. \citeauthor{sudusinghe2021denial}~\cite{sudusinghe2021denial} used several ML techniques to detect DoS attacks on NoC traffic.
-Reinforcement learning is used by \cite{wang2020tsa} to detect hardware Trojans in NoC at run time. ~\citeauthor{sinha2021sniffer}~\cite{sinha2021sniffer} use an ML-based approach to localize flooding-based DoS attacks.
-None of these approaches consider attacks or countermeasures related to anonymous routing in NoC architectures. {\it To the best of our knowledge, our proposed ML-based flow correlation attack is the first attempt on breaking anonymity in NoC-based SoCs.}
+Reinforcement learning is used by \cite{wang2020tsa} to detect HTs in NoC at run time. ~\citeauthor{sinha2021sniffer}~\cite{sinha2021sniffer} use an ML-based approach to localize flooding-based DoS attacks.
+None of these approaches consider attacks or countermeasures related to anonymous routing in NoC architectures. {\it To the best of our knowledge, our study is the first attempt to deanonymize exiting anonymous routing protocols via ML-based flow correlation attack and propose a lightweight countermeasure with packet-level and flow-level anonymity for NoC-based SoCs.}